3 R’s to Boosting Your Reading Comprehension

 - Taking notes is one of the best ways to retain what you read.

-- Handwrite notes and split your paper in half, so you’re using one side of the page to take notes and the other side to make them.
+- Split your paper in half, so you’re using one side of the page to take notes and the other side to make them.
 Learn more about this process in Kwik Brain 013: How to Take Notes for Rapid Recall

 - We also have a grid system we explain in our Kwik Reading program.